Table of Contents

 Depending on the genetic defect, thalassemia shows a variable clinical picture.

 In its more distinct form, that is major thalassemia, the disease can lead to bone deformations, and even fractures, due to the reactive expansion of erythropoiesis in the bone marrow.
-Because of the decreased, and often pathological erythrocytes, hypoxia becomes clinically relevant as growth disturbances and trophic skin changes show in child age.
+Because of the decreased, and often pathological erythrocytes, hypoxia becomes clinically relevant as growth disturbances and trophic skin changes are observed during childhood.

-There are two consequences of decreased α-globin production:
+There are 2 consequences of decreased α-globin production:

-- Quantitative imbalance between α- and β-globin proteins, resulting in the formation of insoluble β-globin (HbH) or γ-globin (Hb Barts) aggregates in the RBC.
+- The quantitative imbalance between α- and β-globin proteins, resulting in the formation of insoluble β-globin (HbH) or γ-globin (Hb Barts) aggregates in the RBC.
 These RBCs are often cleared in the spleen and liver, worsening the anemia.

 It is most common in patients of Southern Asian (–allele) and African (-α allele) descent.

-- → RBC count: splicing defect for minor; nonsense mutation for major (stop codon).
+- → RBC count: splicing defect for the minor; nonsense mutation for major (stop codon).

 β = normal